VBAndCs/Vazor/README.md

 In vbxml code you can follow these rules:
 * XML literals have only one root.
 So, it you don't eant to add extra html5 tag to contain the page content, wrap your code in a `<vbxml>` tag.
 * All html tags and their attributes can be represented in XML, but there is no intellisense support for them until now.
-* Use Razor conventions and tools, like helper tags, sections, partial views, scriptsâ€¦ etc.
+* Use Razor conventions and tools, like helper tags, sections, partial views, scripts… etc.
 * Use `<%= VBCode %>` to insert vb code.
 * You can use @VBCode, but vb will consider it as a plain text, so you will have no intellisense for it, but it will be evaluated by Razor in runtime.
 This is why you must use c# syntax for expressions written after the @ symbol.
 * Use inline-invoked lambda expression to imbed code blocks, like given in the above sample.